MicroFocus/octane-gitlab-service/README.md

 ##### gitlab.mergeRequestHistoryFolderPath

-The path to a folder where merge request history fetching statuses should be kept for each of the project.
+The path to a folder where merge request history fetching statuses should be kept for each of the projects.

 If the folder does not exist, then it will be created automatically.

 In this folder an empty file for each of the projects will be created (the name of the file will be the id of each project).
-The meaning of the files the following: if a file named with an id of a project exists, it means that merge request history has been fetched for that project.
+The meaning of the files is the following: if a file named with an id of a project exists, it means that merge request history has been fetched for that project.

 The tool consistently listens for changes in the directory and if one file for a specific project is deleted, than the